 Mlem mlem 😛

-In addition to original matcha, there is also matcha ice cream mixed with other fruit flavors, and the decor is also very beautiful.
-The price is only about 600 JPY per stick, remember to try it and check in here!
+In addition to the original matcha flavor, there’s also matcha ice cream mixed with other fruit flavors, and the presentation is absolutely beautiful.
+The price is around 600 JPY per stick—make sure to try it and take some photos while you're here!

 ice-cream-at-uji

-After about 200 meters of matcha shops, Byodo-in Temple will be at the end of this road.
-Admission is 600 JPY for adults, 300 JPY for children.
-The temple also prohibits bringing food and drinks inside, please pay attention before entering.
+After strolling for about 200 meters through the matcha shops, you'll reach the entrance of Byodo-in Temple at the end of the road.
+Admission is 600 JPY for adults and 300 JPY for children.
+Please note that food and drinks are not allowed inside the temple, so be mindful before entering.

 Byodo-in temple entrance gate.

-The temple grounds are also extremely large, with many ancient architectural works.
+The temple grounds are vast and home to many ancient architectural wonders.

-In late April and early May, Byodo-in is famous for its huge wisteria garden right near the entrance.
-If you come to Kyoto at this time, don't miss it!
+In late April and early May, Byodo-in is famous for its magnificent wisteria garden right near the entrance.
+If you visit Kyoto during this time, make sure not to miss it!

 Wisteria at Byodo-in Temple